 4. Cadets awarded demerits and/or punishment as a result of being found guilty of a Class II Offense may appeal in writing or via email to the Deputy Commandant of Cadets within 24 hours of the time that the cadet is informed of the decision.
 In doing so, the cadet shall state in writing the grounds upon which her/his appeal is based and include information unavailable at the time of the hearing.
 The Deputy Commandant of Cadets will then review the decision of the Commandant’s Mast Board and the grounds upon which the appeal is based and shall render a decision.
 The decision of the Deputy Commandant of Cadets will be final.
 If the Deputy Commandant of Cadets is involved in a case, the appeal will be heard by the Commandant of Cadets.
 The Deputy Commandant of Cadets or designee may also suspend the findings of the Commandant’s Mast.
 Said suspension shall be prescribed by the Deputy Commandant of Cadets or designee and all stipulations must be met for the duration of the suspension.
 Failure to adhere to all of the stipulations will automatically nullify the suspension and the original findings will be reinstated.
 This includes the guilty findings of another mast sheet for any offense or at the discretion of the Deputy Commandant of Cadets or designee.

 4. Cadet counsel shall function as an advisor rather than as an advocate.
-He/She is to provide the cadet with guidance so as to enable the cadet to present her/his position, truthfully and with clarity and accuracy.
-Counsel shall appear with the cadet before the Board convenes to hear the charges in the Class I Offense, and counsel shall be granted permission to address such remarks as he/she desires to the Board on behalf of the cadet.
+Counsel is to provide the cadet with guidance so as to enable the cadet to present her/his position, truthfully and with clarity and accuracy.
+Counsel shall appear before the board with the cadet to hear the charges in the Class I Offense, and counsel shall be granted permission to address such remarks as he/she desires to the Board on behalf of the cadet.

 6. Counsel may be assigned to render such other assistance to the cadet as the Deputy Commandant of Cadets shall deem appropriate.
 Whenever the events on the basis of which a cadet formally has been charged with a Class I offense constitute the basis for any pending and potential criminal proceedings, the cadet so charged shall be entitled to have an attorney present during the course of the hearing held pursuant to Article 209-C. Such attorney shall be permitted to advise the cadet concerning her/his rights and the presentation of her/his case but shall not be entitled to question the cadet or any other witness or to make any argument or presentation to the Board.
 The cost of any such attorney shall be borne solely by the cadet.